karthik324/login-app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is my starting point to be a Flutter dev.
-Its Just a simple app containing two pages login and home.
+Its a simple app containing two pages login and home.